 » Our paper titled "Rec: Predictable charging scheduling for electric taxi fleets" has been accepted to the 38th RTSS (RTSS 2017).

 » Our paper titled "ATHOME: Automatic Tunable Wireless Charging for Smart Homes" has been accepted to the 2nd IoTDI (IoTDI 2017).

 » Served on the External Review Committee at ASPLOS 2018.

 » Served on the External Review Committee at ASPLOS 2017.

 » Served on the TPC at RTSS 2017.

-I am an Assistant Professor in the Department of Computer Science at the University of Texas at Dallas.
+I am an Associate Professor in the Department of Computer Science at the University of Texas at Dallas.
 I received my Ph.D. in Computer Science from the University of North Carolina at Chapel Hill with Prof. Jim Anderson in 2013.